How to Calculate Joint Car Finance

 Acquiring a new set of wheels can be an uphill task for many individuals with limited financial muscle. 😚 You have to dig deeper into your pockets to buy a better car that will serve you longer without running into many problems.
 The design, technology, safety, and engineering advancements are some of the factors influencing the cost of a particular car brand.
 Combined with inflation in global economies, these aspects contribute to the increased cost of buying a new car.
-And you might wish to "go green" and these cars can attract a bigger price tag.
-But hold on - you can maybe still buy that car you've been eyeing up for a long time - with a joint car finance arrangement!
+And you might wish to "go green" too!
+But these cars can attract a bigger price tag.
+So hold on - you can maybe still buy that car you've been eyeing up for a long time - with a joint car finance arrangement!
 "How does it work?" you ask. 🤔

 What Is Joint Car Finance?